 Below are some of the areas available for parking during the Easter Sunrise Service:

-- Old Salem upper Salt St. parking lot
+- Old Salem parking lot at 720 Salt St.

 - Old Salem Visitors Center parking lot at Walnut Street and Old Salem Road